It all started with a ‘bug.’

 “Mr. President, I think this is a deliberate attack.”

 The President sat up in his chair, and asked, “That’s pretty ballsy, Bob.
 Why?”

 Arms flailing, he replied, “Do you think for a minute this came from a fucking fish market?
 No way!”
 He then exclaimed, “The Chinese don’t give a flying fuck about their own damn people, so why would they care about the rest of the world?”

 Humorously, the President said, “Now, Bob, don’t hold back.
 Tell us what you really think.”

 A bit of snickering could be heard.

 “Oh, there is plenty more.
 We have satellite images of busloads carrying something surrounding crematories, and we think they are bodies.
-Witness say that erns are falling off the shelves in Wuhan.
+Witnesses are saying that erns are falling off the shelves in Wuhan.
 Mr. President, the facts seem clear to me.
 They hid and withheld evidence.
 Those assholes at WHO are certainly complicit.
 From where I sit, the world economy on the verge of collapse.”

 The President asked, “But why?
 What is the motivation?”

 “The trade deal, Mr. President, they hate it.
 Call it national pride, or whatever.
 Before we knew a damn thing, the Chinese flew contaminated folks all over the world.
 It’s going to get ugly very quickly.
 I already see the writing on the wall.
 Those trips seemed deliberate and intentional to me.”

 “It doesn’t make sense that they’d destroy the planet over a trade deal.”